ISC-Project-Phoenix/design/software/AEB.md

 **General Algo:**
 - Given a LiDAR scan within the range (-25, 25) degrees
 - Create an `nxn` grid, where n is the number of cells and must be odd, and cells are some real size measurement `m`, defined by `10/n`.
+  - This grid will always be 10mx10m in real measurements.
 - Define a collision box about the kart `CB`, defined as a linear transform from the center of the rear axel to the top left and bottom right of area of the vehicle that can collide with things
 - For each LiDAR point in the scan `p`
   - If `p` is < 150mm away from the LiDAR, skip `p`